HaolingZHANG/DNASpiderWeb/docs/source/structure.rst

-    │    ├── test_accessor_vs_matrix.py         // Unit test for the conversion between the accessor and the adjacency matrix │    ├── test_bio_filters.py                // Unit test for the correctness of the biochemical constraint filter │    ├── test_capacities.py                 // Unit test for the reliability if the capacity approximation │    ├── test_coding.py                     // Unit test for the default encoding/decoding correctness
+    │    ├── test_accessor_vs_matrix.py         // Unit test for the conversion between the accessor and the adjacency matrix │    ├── test_bio_filters.py                // Unit test for the correctness of the biochemical constraint filter │    ├── test_capacities.py                 // Unit test for the reliability if the capacity approximation │    ├── test_coding.py                     // Unit test for the default or faster encoding/decoding correctness.
-    │    ├── test_generating.py                 // Unit test for the generating correctness
+    │    ├── test_generating.py                 // Unit test for the generating correctness.
-    │    ├── test_number_vs_binary_message.py   // Unit test for the conversion between the decimal number and binary message │    ├── test_number_vs_dna_string.py       // Unit test for the conversion between the decimal number and DNA string │    ├── test_operations.py                 // Unit test for the correctness of large number basic operations │    ├── test_shuffles.py                   // Unit test for the transcoding correctness when using the shuffle strategy ├── README.md                               // Description document of library
+    │    ├── test_number_vs_binary_message.py   // Unit test for the conversion between the decimal number and binary message.
+    │    ├── test_number_vs_dna_string.py       // Unit test for the conversion between the decimal number and DNA string.
+    │    ├── test_operations.py                 // Unit test for the correctness of large number basic operations.
+    │    ├── test_repair.py                     // Unit test for the correcting process.
+    │    ├── test_shuffles.py                   // Unit test for the encoding/decoding correctness when using the shuffle strategy.
+    ├── README.md                               // Description document of library

 The installation process using 'pip' only includes folder 'dsw' and 'tests'.